 How can you use Smart Links?

 Smart Links have many use cases, but the most beneficial use is arguably in paid advertising.
 Paid LinkedIn ads can be created around different assets, which when clicked redirect to the appropriate asset using Smart Link.
 Using LinkedIn’s highly targeted audience filters, you can display these ads to only those individuals that meet your ideal client profile, and then re-direct them to an asset that both ads value to the reader, and positions your business as an expert in the industry.
 The best assets to use in my experience are case studies that relate to the industry you are targeting.

 Smart Links then allows you to capture the LinkedIn information of any user that clicks through to your asset, and then pass it on to your sales team, who can follow up with a detailed, valuable conversation.
 An easy way to fill up the top of the sales funnel.

 Beyond ads, Smart Links can also be used effectively in messages and messaging sequences.
 Consider also using Smart Links in your organic company page posts as the link leads to an asset but does not take the audience away from LinkedIn.
-This is key because posts which invite the reader to leave LinkedIn are going to rank less well in your audience’s feed than posts that keep them inside the LinkedIn platform.
+This is key because posts that invite the reader to leave LinkedIn are going to rank lower in your audience’s feed than posts that keep them inside the LinkedIn platform.

 How can you get started?